Language-Research-Technology/ldaca-website/content/news/posts/ID-gov-panel-2024/index.md

 A fuller understanding of Indigenous data opens up better pathways to recognise ICIP within collections.
 ICIP asserts that the authority for knowledge should remain with the original creators and holders of that knowledge.

-<ul> <i>Indigenous Cultural and Intellectual Property reasserts the authority of Indigenous people to say 'It actually doesn't matter where that knowledge sits and what form it takes, the knowledge and authority for that knowledge always remains with the Indigenous people that that has come from.'</i> (RB)</ul>
+<ul> <i>Indigenous Cultural and Intellectual Property reasserts the authority of Indigenous people to say, "It actually doesn't matter where that knowledge sits and what form it takes, the knowledge and authority for that knowledge always remains with the Indigenous people that that has come from."</i> (RB)</ul>

 Importantly, Rose added that collecting institutions who engage with ICIP are better equipped to build frameworks for ID-Gov.